 DCF provides employment preparation services to TANF cash assistance recipients and to former recipients during the 12-month period following their use of cash assistance.
 The goal of these services is to provide the opportunities for clients to advance in the labor market and reach self-reliance.
-Employment preparation services include job search, job-readiness activities, job retention activities, job skills training, supervised community service, education, case management, and work experience.
+Employment preparation services include job searching, job-readiness activities, job retention activities, job skills training, supervised community service, education, case management, and work experience.
 Supportive services are also available to TANF recipients and former recipients transitioning to employment.
 These services include transportation, child care, special services allowance, education, case management, contracted employment services, and training.

 While some clients choose not to follow through and actively participate in work requirements, those who do are assisted in the aforementioned employment preparation, job attainment and retention and support services.
-From 2011 through February 2016, 37,235 new employments were reported for TANF clients.
+From January 2011 through October 2016, 40,665 new employments were reported for TANF clients.
 As the economy improves and more businesses come to Kansas, jobs are more readily available, especially in high-demand occupations, and fewer find themselves in need of temporary assistance.
-These stronger work requirements, along with Kansas TANF time limits which will soon decrease to 24 months (with a possible 12-month hardship extension for qualifying clients) as part of HOPE 2.0, were created to discourage welfare dependency and encourage employment.
+These stronger work requirements, along with Kansas TANF time limits, which have decreased to 24 months (with a possible 12-month hardship extension for qualifying clients) as part of HOPE 2.0, were created to discourage welfare dependency and encourage employment.

 TANF participation has declined significantly-an indication that more people became employed while others chose not to complete the necessary steps to determine eligibility for TANF, or to go to work.
-Kansas TANF caseloads have decreased from more than 40,000 persons in January 2011 to just over 11,000 persons in March 2016.
+Kansas TANF caseloads have decreased from more than 40,000 persons in January 2011 to just over 11,000 persons in January 2017.
 As TANF families transition out of the program at 24 months, they may continue to be eligible for SNAP, child care, medical, energy, and/or housing assistance.
-Based upon all closure reasons, 95 percent of our TANF closures do continue to get transitional and/or support services once they leave TANF.
-The average (mean) TANF client only receives cash assistance for 16 months, while the median TANF client only needs TANF for 12 months.
-The number of average monthly new employments tracked by TANF Employment Services are decreasing annually because our TANF caseload has also decreased every year (people on TANF are getting jobs and thus do not need/qualify for cash assistance, the economy is improving, and people sometimes choose not to cooperate and fall off the rolls).
+Based upon all closure reasons, 90 percent of our TANF closures do continue to get transitional and/or support services once they leave TANF.
+Only 8 percent of the TANF closure reasons involve time limits.
+TANF clients receive cash assistance for 16 months on average (mean), while the median TANF client only needs TANF for 14 months.
+The number of average monthly new employments tracked by TANF Employment Services are decreasing annually because our TANF caseload has also decreased every year (people on TANF are getting jobs and thus do not need/qualify for cash assistance, the economy is improving and people sometimes choose not to cooperate and fall off the rolls).